Megalithic-LLC/dkron-helm/README.md

 #### Helm values

-* `image` : Specify a custom Dkron image
+* `image` :
+   Specify a custom Dkron image.
-*
+* `imagePullSecrets` :
+   Specify a list of pull secrets used to access a private registry.
-* `initialClusterSize`
+* `initialClusterSize` :
-   Set the number same as replicas values in StatefulSet.
+   Set the number of replicasin StatefulSet.
-   This is required for proper bootstrapping
+   This is required for proper bootstrapping.
-* `statefulSetName`
+* `statefulSetName` :
-   Set this same as your statefulset name.
+   Sets the statefulset name.
-   This is required for proper FQDN build
+   This is required for proper FQDN build.

 Example: